na-na-hi/renget/archive/vrbin.md

 ######Get an IWADs
 Doom runs using .wad files.
 These can be PWAD files (patch-wad, for custom maps and such) and IWAD files (internal-wad, full game assets).
 You **need** an IWAD to play Doom/Hexen/etc and their mods.
-You can buy most of them through Steam/GOG/etc but here they are in case you don't want to spend money on a 30 year old game.
+You can buy most IWADs through Steam/GOG/etc (the IWAD will be in the game files) but here they are in case you don't want to spend money on 30 year old games.

 Link | Size | Contents
 ---|---|---